-Renovation project with a focus on healthy indoor climate
+Renovation project with a focus on a healthy indoor climate

 A terraced house in the pleasant bustle of Antwerp-Berchem, the eye of an interior designer and the willingness to carry out radical work without fear.
 Anouk Taeymans transformed her family’s new home into an attractive, comfortable and healthy home.
 “We managed to match a strong architecture with plenty of daylight and a pleasant indoor climate,” says Anouk with satisfaction as she looks back on a successful total renovation.

 It was not love at first sight between Anouk and the terraced house from 1954.
-Nevertheless, the family dived head first into the renovation project.
+Nevertheless, the family dove headfirst into the renovation project.
 “In short, it was not an attractive house,” says interior designer Anouk.
 “But we saw its potential.
 By removing internal walls and raising the height of the windows, we were able to open up the interior spaces.
 The result is even better than we expected.”

 Architectural interventions with impact

-For the residential transformation, Anouk did not shy away from some serious interventions.
-For example, 20 square meters of floor space gave way to a garden, the windows on the upper floors were enlarged considerably and a skylight was installed in the roof.
+To realise the transformation, Anouk did not shy away from some serious interventions.
+For example, 20 square metres of floor space gave way to a garden, the windows on the upper floors were enlarged considerably and a skylight was installed in the roof.
 “Maximum living comfort with sufficient daylight was the guiding principle throughout our renovation project,” explains Anouk.
 “But the architectural added value also remained important.”
-As a civil engineer-architect, Anouk Taeymans later specialized in interior design.
-As a result, she was able to determine and coordinate all the interventions herself in her own architectural renovation.
+As a civil engineer-architect, Anouk Taeymans later specialised in interior design.
+As a result, she was able to determine and coordinate all the architectural interventions in her own renovation.

-The difference with the old mansion where Anouk lived with her husband and son before they renovated this terraced house couldn’t be hardly be greater.
+The difference between the old mansion where Anouk lived with her husband and son before converting this terraced house could not be greater.
 “Air blew into our house through cracks and crevices.
 And that’s why I didn’t want to save on insulation and airtightness.
 But living in an airtight, closed box isn’t pleasant, let alone healthy.
 So I am more convinced than ever that you cannot insulate without ventilation.
-What’s more: they reinforce each other here, and to think I was still skeptical about that combination a few years ago.”
+What’s more, they reinforce each other here, whereas I was sceptical about that combination a few years ago.”

-The healthy indoor air that come into the home 24/7 is expressed, among other things, in a better night’s sleep.
-In the summer, outdoor solar shading also contributes to a peaceful sleep.
-Because when the outdoor blinds are down in the morning, it never gets too hot in the bedroom in the summer.
-At night, the blackout screen fabric makes the bedroom perfectly dark, and in winter, we still get maximum daylight in the house with the outdoor blinds up.
+Healthy indoor air, 24/7, manifests itself in a better night’s sleep, among other things.
+In the summer, outdoor sun protection also contributes to a peaceful sleep.
+Because with the screens down in the morning, it never gets too hot in the bedroom in the summer.
+At night, the blackout screen fabric makes the bedroom perfectly dark, and in winter, we still get maximum daylight in the house with the screens up.
 I can finally sleep in at weekends, even in summer, without waking up to daylight.”
-The beige-grey outdoor screen fabrics match the rest of the walls wonderfully.
-The fabric box and side guiding channels are powder coated in the same color as the plaster.
+The beige-grey screen fabrics match the rest of the walls wonderfully.
+The fabric box and side guiding channels are powder coated in the same colour as the plaster.

-“I am pleasantly surprised by the convenience and operation of the solar shading,” adds Anouk.
+“I am pleasantly surprised by the convenience and operation of the sun protection,” adds Anouk.
 “Actually, we are proud of the transformation of our home.
 We never expected that we would like living here so much.
 When we travel, we are happy to be able to return to our own home.
 It’s more comfortable here than in a hotel.”